Medical amnesty saves lives

 Joe Wilson undeservedly, but spectacularly, stole the show

 President Obama’s speech on health care reform was both bold and informative.
-He started by explaining how the system is utterly broken.
+He started explaining how the system is utterly broken.
 He ended with a rousing tribute to the late Ted Kennedy, making the case that reform in our time is not just a practical initiative, but a moral imperative.
 Full story

 Keeping your car